coreable/coreable/README.md

 ## Deploying to Google Cloud

-Make sure the application does not crash at run time for any reason. **IMPORTANT**
+Make sure the application does not crash at run time for any reason. **IMPORTANT**!

 In the root directory of the repository run in the terminal `npm run deploy`. **THIS WILL TAKE SOMET TIME**.
 Be prepared to wait 20 minutes!